Cray-HPE/docs-csm/operations/boot_orchestration/Sessions.md

 A session will continue to track a component until the component reaches its desired state and is disabled or until another sessions takes over managing that component.
 Additional status information is also available for sessions to track information such as how many components are at each step in the process.
 See [View the Status of a BOS Session](View_the_Status_of_a_BOS_Session.md) for more information.

+### Known issues

+In CSM 1.5.0 on large systems, BOS v2 sessions may not work properly because of a failed interaction with CFS.
+For more information, see [CFS V2 Failures On Large Systems](../../troubleshooting/known_issues/CFS_V2_Failures_On_Large_Systems.md).

 ## BOS sessions in v1